ti-prens/PrinceJacquet1.github.io/about/index.md

 But I also present other things that I am proud of on this website.

-My learning experiences in sports (basketball, ping pong ...), My way of helping student with difficulties, Why I love eating ? ...
+My learning experiences in sports (basketball, ping pong ...), My way of helping student with difficulties ...

-How I become the best at embedded Programming !!!
+Why I love eating ?
+How I become the best at embedded Programming ?

 Some may says that's too ambitious ...
 Yes, but it's fun !!